 The COVID-19 pandemic has brought significant disruption to the manufacturing sector in 2020.
 As a result, the global economy is going through a severe supply shock phase with high volatility, uncertainty, complexity and ambiguity (VUCA).
 In the last three months, federal and state governments in most major economies have started relaxing the lockdown restrictions and released billions of dollars in stimulus packages to revive the manufacturing sector and control bankruptcies among the SMB segment.

-The client have been producing a daily statistical forecast at the item-location level for their MTS products measured on a 7-day lag period, and aligning their available supply to an improved demand signal by leveraging our Demand Sensing model powered by Course5 Discovery.
+The client has been producing a daily statistical forecast at the item-location level for their MTS products measured on a 7-day lag period, and aligning their available supply to an improved demand signal by leveraging our Demand Sensing model powered by Course5 Discovery.
 In addition, the S&OP Manager reviews the S&OP plan every week and uses the demand sensing forecast during team meetings to make mid- to long-term capacity decisions.
 The group reviews market deviations and makes decisions on demand shaping (an operational supply chain management (SCM) strategy where a company uses tactics such as price incentives, cost modifications and product substitutions to entice customers to purchase specific items.) based on the supply chain strategy and compares the demand sensing forecast with the mid-to-long term strategic forecasts coming from their APO (Advanced Planner and Optimizer) system.
-This process enables them to make optimal near-term production line schedules and near-term load-capacity decisions.
+This process enables them to ensure short lead times by making optimal near-term production line schedules and near-term load-capacity decisions.
 Here are some of the benefits our clients have experienced using Demand Sensing:

 CTO products usually have a lot of variability in their order lead times, which is generally caused by inaccuracies in the demand forecast, lower than optimal safety stock levels, challenges with Tier-1 suppliers, and longer distance between the Plants and Distribution Centers.
 Considering the consistent challenges with Inbound and Outbound Logistics, and shortage of supplies from Tier-1 suppliers, the client decided to maintain 15% – 20% higher Safety Stock Levels for the critical components (Processors, Flash Based Memory, SDDs, and VGA Cards) that go into CTO products.
 To determine the optimal safety stock levels considering the current demand volatility, we leveraged the Safety Stock Simulation in the Course5 Discovery Model Factory.
 This strategy led to an increase in the inventory carrying cost but avoided the service level and lost customer issues in this volatile time.

 As an experiment, the client also started leveraging the local retailer partners as fulfillment centers for their MTS orders placed online in select cities.
 So far, the results are satisfactory, and it has positively impacted customer satisfaction levels.
-This strategy is a wonderful opportunity for scale-up but would require a much tighter collaboration among different echelons in this integrated supply chain.
+This strategy is a wonderful opportunity for up-scaling but would require a much tighter collaboration among different echelons in this integrated supply chain.

 According to experts, the global trade recovery has started in Q3’2020, and it’s happening faster than the expectations.
 Global trade recovery is faster than the 2008 financial crisis and shipping volumes are already back at levels that took more than a year to reach following the collapse of Lehman Brothers, hinting at a V-shaped recovery, Germany’s Kiel institution’s President Gabriel Felbermayr said1.

-In the end, we are expecting that these positive signals of recovery will impact the lead time for both inbound and outbound logistics in the coming quarters, and deliver better service levels and customer satisfaction to both Retail and D2C customers.
+In the end, we are expecting that these positive signals of recovery will impact lead time reduction for both inbound and outbound logistics in the coming quarters, and deliver better service levels and customer satisfaction to both Retail and D2C customers.

 Sign up to get the latest perspectives on analytics, insights, and AI.